prmr/SoftwareDesign/modules/Module-01.md

 A very important thing to remember about UML diagrams, is that they are *models*.
 This means that they are not intended to capture every single little details of a solution.
 Ideally, a UML diagram should focus on illustrating a *single main idea* and only include the relevant information.
 In UML diagramming it is a common practice to leave the parts of a system that are not directly relevant to the point being illustrated.

+In this course I will do all my diagramming with [JetUML](http://cs.mcgill.ca/~martin/jetuml/).

 ### Object Diagrams

+Object diagrams represent an existing graph of objects, or class *instances*.
+In Java, whenever a `new` statement is executed, an object is created and a reference to this object is returned and passed around.
+It can often be useful to visually represent the resulting graph of objects and their inter-dependent references.

+In an Object Diagram a rectangle represents an object instance, with it's name and type indicated as `name:type`.
+Both name and type information are optional, but in general it's useful to have at least one of the two.
+By convention in UML the name of objects (as opposed to classes) are underlined in all diagrams.
+Objects can contain *fields*, which are just like Java field.
+They can contain a primitive value or a value that is a reference to another object.
+References are represented as arrow to what ever they refer to.

+Consider the diagram below:

 ![Example of Object Diagram 1](figures/m01-objectDiagram1.png)

+This diagram models an instance of the `Deck` class named `deck`.
+It would have been fine to omit this name and simply indicate `:Deck` in the rectangle, as in the case of `Stack`.
+This `deck` has a field `aCards` whose current value is a reference to a `Stack` object.
+The `Stack` object's `elementData` field references two `Card` objects.
+Here notice how, through modeling, we can skip over some useless details.
+In actual reality, in a `java.util.Stack` instance the `elementData` field refers to an array of `Object` types whose cells contain the actual data.
+This information is not useful here, and we link directly to the contained data.
+Note how the stack refers to two cards, and not 3 or 4 or 52.
+Another important point about Object Diagrams is that they represent a *snapshot in the execution of a program*.
+Here it was the point where the stack had two cards.
+An alternative explanation is that we didn't think it was useful to include all 52 cards to make the point that a deck is a stack of cards.
+The two `Card` instances, however, are modeled in full detail.
+Note how the values of enumerated types are distinguished by name, as it should, and that enumerated value `Suit.CLUBS` is *shared* between two cards.
+I will cover reference sharing in more detail in Module 3.

+The second sample diagram, below, illustrates some of the modeling simplifications we can do, when appropriate.

 ![Example of Object Diagram 2](figures/m01-objectDiagram2.png)

+Here the field `aName`, clearly of type `String`, has the string represented as if it were a value of a primitive type.
+To be completely accurate down to the last detail, the value should be a reference to an instance of class `String` that has a reference to an array of `char` objects, each with one letter.
+That level of detail would be both superfluous and counter-productive to the goal of indicating that a `Player` object store name information.
+In this second diagram, we also see that a player somehow keeps track of a number of cards, but how these are stored internally is not represented.
+The cards could be in an array, a list, a set, whatever.
+In this case it was not judged necessary to include this information.
+Finally, and this is maybe a bit of a stretch, the value of the `Card` instances are represented artificially by using an evocative name for the objects, instead of modeling the field values.
+This doesn't mean that these `Card` instances somehow don't have the `aRank` and `aSuit` field, it just means this detail has been elided on the diagram.

 ## Reading
 * Textbook 3.1-3.6